noahehall/theBookOfNoah/0current/architectural thinking/devops/devops.md

 #### continuous integration

-- automatically building and unit tesitng the entire service on every commit
+- automatically building and unit tesitng an entire service on every commit
+  - but it should also extend to the dev env, so devs arent needless waisting resources by committing unbuildable code
 - keeping software in a workin state all of the time
 - workflow:
   - code commit